Generating function for projected entangled-pair states: Applications

 In Fig.~\ref{fig:fig4} we show our results for the lowest-energy dispersion of the Heisenberg model.
-One clear feature the we can see lies in the vanishing of $\Delta$ along with $D$, which is desirable because the Heisenberg model is known to be gapless with a linear dispersion near the $\Gamma(0,0)$ and $\text{X}(\pi,\pi)$ points.
-To further confirm the gapless nature, in the inset we provide the scaling of $\Delta$ with $1/D$.
-We can see that the energy gap indeed extrapolates to a small value when $D\to\infty$.
-Except for the gapped feature due to the finite bond dimension, our dispersion is very similar to the ones by earlier iPEPS results ~\cite{Vanderstraeten2019a, Ponsioen2020} and Gutzwiller-projected trial wavefunctions~\cite{Piazza2015}.
+One clear feature that we can see is the vanishing of excitation energy at $\Gamma(0,0)$ and $\text{X}(\pi,\pi)$ with increasing $D$, which is desirable since the Heisenberg model is known to be gapless at the these two points.
+To further confirm the gapless nature, in the inset we provide the scaling of energy gap $\Delta$ (at $\Gamma(0,0)$) with $1/\xi$.
+We can see that the energy gap indeed extrapolates to a value close to zero when $\xi\to\infty$.
+Except for the gapped feature due to the finite bond dimension, our dispersion is close to the ones by earlier iPEPS results~\cite{Vanderstraeten2019a, Ponsioen2020} and Gutzwiller-projected trial wavefunctions~\cite{Piazza2015}.
 Also, the well-known feature that the gap at $(\pi,0)$ is smaller than the one at $(\pi/2,\pi/2)$~\cite{Piazza2015} is recovered in our simulation.
 In fact, the nature around $\text{M}(\pi,0)$ point is of interest and has been under investigation \cite{Shao2017, Verresen2018, Powalski2018}.
-In Ref.~\cite{Ponsioen2020} it has been demonstrated using PEPS that the repulsion from the multimagnon branches pushes the magnon at $\text{M}(\pi,0)$ to a lower energy~\cite{Verresen2018}.
-This feature has also been captured in our simulation by showing a dip in the single magnon energy branch near the $\text{M}$ point.
-In the next section we will show that after introducing the next-nearest-neighbor (NNN) $J_2$ coupling the energy gap at $\text{M}(\pi,0)$ is further reduced.
-Curiously, we find that the excitation energy at the M point goes up slightly as we increase the bond dimension $D$, which could be due to the various approximations in our approach; we leave a further investigation of this effect for future work.
+In Ref.~\onlinecite{Ponsioen2020} it has been demonstrated using PEPS that the repulsion from the multi-magnon branches pushes the magnon at $\text{M}(\pi,0)$ to a lower energy~\cite{Verresen2018}.
+This feature is also captured in our simulation by showing a dip in the single magnon branch near the $\text{M}$ point, which cannot be captured by the spin wave theory~(dashed line).
+In the next section we will show that after introducing the next-nearest-neighbor (NNN) $J_2$ coupling the lowest excitation energy at $\text{M}(\pi,0)$ can further decrease.